 Cardiff has seen significant economic growth during the last 30 years.
-However, the patterns of poverty and inequality that emerged a generation ago remain and are being exacerbated by the lasting impact of the Covid-19 pandemic and cost of living crisis.
+However, the patterns of poverty and inequality that emerged a generation ago remain and are being exacerbated by the impact of the Covid-19 pandemic and cost of living crisis.

-Overall unemployment in Cardiff is low compared to the UK's Core Cities, and the claimant count rate has generally followed a downward trend over the past two years although it is yet to return to pre-pandemic levels.
-However, the rate varies significantly across the city with the claimant count rate in the Ely ward being roughly 11 times higher than in Lisvane.
-The percentage of households in material deprivation has fallen since 2016-17 but is still above the Wales-wide average; additionally, a quarter of children aged under 16 are living in relative low-income families.
+Overall unemployment in Cardiff is low compared to the UK's Core Cities, and the claimant count rate has returned to pre-pandemic levels.
+However, the rate varies significantly across the city with the claimant count rate in the Adamsdown ward being roughly 12 times higher than in Lisvane.
+The percentage of households in material deprivation has fallen since 2016-17 but is still above the Wales-wide average.
+And, whilst Cardiff has the second lowest percentage of children living in workless households among Welsh Local Authorities, a quarter of children aged under 16 are living in relative low-income families.

-Levels of poverty across the city align with health, crime, environmental and educational inequalities, with poverty concentrated in the Southern Arc.
-Over a third (35.6 %) of the LSOAs in this area, that has a population of approximately 155,000 people, are ranked in the 10 % most deprived areas in Wales.
+Levels of poverty across the city align with health, crime and educational inequalities, with poverty concentrated in the 'Southern Arc'.
+Over a third (35.6%) of the Lower Super Output Areas in this area, that has a population of almost 160,000 people, are ranked in the 10% most deprived areas in Wales.
 If the 'Southern Arc' of Cardiff were a single local authority, it would be by some margin the most income deprived in Wales.

 Although levels of general health for adults are relatively high, when comparing those living in the least and most deprived areas of the city, Cardiff has one of the widest gaps in healthy life expectancy in Wales.
-Those living in poverty are twice as likely to be obese, are less likely to take up immunisations and screening, are more likely to be exposed to poor air quality and are less likely to have good access to urban green space.
-Additionally, smoking prevalence is highest in areas of higher deprivation.
-During the Covid-19 pandemic, people from poorer backgrounds were also at increased risk of becoming seriously ill with the disease.
+Those living in poverty are twice as likely to be obese, are less likely to take up immunisations and screening and are more likely to be exposed to poor air quality.
+During the Covid-19 pandemic, people from poorer backgrounds were at increased risk of becoming seriously ill with the disease.
 Furthermore, across Cardiff, including the poorer areas of the city, the majority of residents report having one or more unhealthy lifestyle behaviours, highlighting that significant work is needed to encourage behavioural change to reduce levels of avoidable premature death and morbidity.